Hong Kong police detain veteran democracy activists in raids

 Among those detained in the swoop were prominent Democratic Party founder and senior barrister Martin Lee, 81, millionaire publishing tycoon Jimmy Lai, 71, and former legislator and barrister Margaret Ng, 72, according to media and political sources.
 In all, nine former legislators were arrested.

-Hong Kong police superintendent Lam Wing-ho told reporters that 14 people aged between 24 and 81 were arrested for organizing and participating in "unlawful assemblies" on Aug.
+Hong Kong police superintendent Lam Wing-ho told reporters that 14 people aged between 24 and 81 were arrested on charges of organizing and participating in "unlawful assemblies" on Aug.
 18 and Oct.
 1 and 20 last year.
 He did not identify the 14.
 Those days saw big and at times violent protests across the city.

 Five of the 14 were also arrested for publicizing unauthorized public meetings on Sept.
 30 and Oct.
 19, Lam said.
 They were all due to appear in court on May 18, but Lam said more arrests were possible.
 It is not known whether any of those arrested on Saturday was being held in detention.